KXVicky/RISC-V-Simulator/Phase 3/README.txt

 --------------
 ./RISC-V-Simulator-main/python3 main.py

-all input and output is same as phase 2 but few changes are there to prints no. of accesses ,hits and misses. output for  hit and misses
+all input and output are same as phase 2 but few changes are there to prints no. of accesses ,hits and misses. output for  hit and misses

 Instruction cache: